 Let’s add another entry in the checksum file for another file.
 We’ll do this by adding a simple text to a new file, generating the digest for that new file, and appending it to the checksum file:

-If now we do integrity tests for all the entries in the checksum file, it processes each one of the entries, telling us which files fail the test, and which pass:
+Now if we do integrity tests for all the entries in the checksum file, it will process each one of the entries, telling us which files fail the test, and which pass:

-In this article, we saw how to use the sha256sum command to check the integrity of files by generating an SHA-256 hash digest.
-After that, we stored the output in a file and used it to check for file integrity.
+In this article, we learned how to use the sha256sum command to check the integrity of files by generating an SHA-256 hash digest.
+Then we stored the output in a file, and used it to check for file integrity.

-Finally, we saw how to test the integrity of multiple files.
+Finally, we demonstrated how to test the integrity of multiple files.